 Although this condition usually goes away on its own, it's important to take it easy until all symptoms are gone.
 As long as any weakness or numbness remains in an arm, your child will need to sit out of play and practice.

-If your young sports star complains that the feeling has come back or worsened, or if it affects two arms instead of just one, talk with your child's health care provider about treating or coping with the sensation.
+If your child complains that the feeling has come back or worsened, or if it affects two arms instead of just one, remove your child from participation until you talk with his or her health care provider.

 These are other treatment options: